-‘I nearly got hit by a brick’: We spoke to Edi students on the ground in Hong Kong
+‘I nearly got hit by a brick’: We spoke to Edinburgh students on the ground in Hong Kong

 One student still feels ‘completely safe’ in the city